-Mustard is a documentary film project centring on the student activists and campus events of May 1968 and beyond at Wivenhoe Park.
-The fall-out following the visit of a government research scientist from Porton Down, who apparently needed rescuing from his own lecture by the police, has long been regarded as a moment in the history of the University of Essex that was both traumatic and, in many different ways, defining.
+Mustard: Knowledge for What? is a documentary film project centring on the student activists and campus events of May 1968 and beyond at Wivenhoe Park.
+The fall-out following the visit of a government research scientist from Porton Down, who apparently needed rescuing from his own lecture by the police, has long been regarded as a moment in the early history of the University of Essex that was both traumatic and, in many different ways, defining.

-The result is anything but a neat, coherent story about the protestors themselves, germ warfare, freedom of speech, the right and/or obligation to protest, the growing pains of an institution, and the struggles to define the structure and role of any university within the wider contexts of national and global student activism of 1968.
+The result is anything but a neat, coherent story about a campus community, the principle of freedom of speech, germ warfare in the age of Vietnam, the right and/or obligation to protest, the growing pains of a new institution, and the struggles to define the structure and role of any university within the wider contexts of national and global student activism in 1968.

 The participants propose a wide variety of factors and forces in play, and the film invites viewers to form their own understandings and evaluations of the many possible explanations as to why, and how, this series of May ’68 events exploded, at this moment, and in this University.

 Mustard Podcast #1: Not Waiting for Godard/Non attendant Godard was remixed in November 2022 and posted to YouTube in honour of the late director’s visit to the Free University and his boisterous reception.